wp-plugins/email-encoder-bundle/readme.txt

-=== Email Encoder Bundle - Protect Emailaddresses ===
+=== Email Encoder Bundle - Protect Email Address ===
 Contributors: freelancephp
 Tags: email address, protect, antispam, mailto, spambot, secure, e-mail, email, mail, obfuscate, encode, encoder, encrypt, hide, bot, crawl, spider, robots, spam, protection, harvest, harvesting, security
 Requires at least: 3.4.0
 Tested up to: 3.8.0
-Stable tag: 1.0.1
+Stable tag: 1.0.2

-Encode mailto links, emailaddresses or any text and hide them from spambots.
+Encode mailto links, email addresses or any text and hide them from spambots.
 Easy to use, plugin works directly when activated.

 == Description ==

-Encode mailto links, emailaddresses or any text and hide them from spambots.
+Encode mailto links, email addresses or any text and hide them from spambots.
 Easy to use, plugin works directly when activated.

 = Features =
-* Protect mailto links and plain emailaddresses
+* Protect mailto links and plain email addresses
 * Automatically or with shortcodes
 * Scan posts, widgets and comments
 * Also protect RSS feeds